r73inc/DiySmartHome/README.md

 # DiySmartHome
 Homemade smart home hardware and software.
-S hobby project to create and code as many useful smarthome devices as we can.
+A hobby project to create and code as many useful smarthome devices as we can.

 ## Getting Started